nashville-software-school/FEWDD-milestones/README.md

 1. Prototype Tool (Figma)

 ## Getting Started
+1. Read **Don't Make Me Think**, Steve Krug
 1. Start a resources document [Example](https://github.com/brendalong/design-resources)
-1. Resource Collection
+1. Resources Collection
 1. Google Drive Folder - Create a folder for SHARING files with your fellow students.
 You will work on team projects and will need to share files.
 Send the location to the instructor.
-1. [Dibble](https://dribbble.com/) - start with a regular account, get an invite.
+1. [Dribbble](https://dribbble.com/) - start with a regular account, get an invite.
 Share with class and follow each other.
 1. [Behance](https://www.behance.net/) - Create an account.
 Showcase your work and find inspiration.
 Share with class and follow each other.
 1. [Medium](https://medium.com) - signup with UI/UX options
 1. [Twitter](https://twitter.com/home) - Follow some folks. https://www.interaction-design.org/literature/article/20-people-in-ux-that-you-have-to-follow-on-twitter